maueroats/teaching/content/ap-cs/haskell/ch06/ch06-reading-guide.md

 3. Take in a list of numbers.
 Multiply all of the numbers in a list by 10 to make the output list.

 4. Take in a list of lists.
-Sort the list of lists according to how many elements each list has (so longer sublists go first).
+Arrange the list of lists according to how many elements each list has, so longer sublists go first and shorter sublists go later.